 The Fund is a registered managed investment scheme, domiciled in Australia.
-The Fund was constituted on 7 October 2016, registered as a managed investment scheme on 24 October 2016 and commenced operations on 15 November 2016.
+The Fund was originally constituted on 24 September 2014 and registered as a Managed Investment Scheme on 9 October 2014.
+The Fund was reconstituted and renamed from Australian Wealth Fund to JB High Alpha Retail Fund on 24 October 2018.
+The Fund commenced operations on 15 February 2019.

-The principal activity of the Fund during the period was to invest in accordance with the provisions of the Fund's Constitution dated 7 October 2016, as amended from time to time, and most recent Product Disclosure Statement dated 1 July 2020.
+The principal activity of the Fund was to invest in accordance with the provisions of the Fund's Constitution and its most recent Product Disclosure Statement, dated 20 December 2018.
+The Fund was terminated on 11 September 2020.